 LEAPWORK also excels in testing security configurations.
 Using its image and text recognition technology, LEAPWORK is capable of navigating and evaluating the contents of related action and search menus.
 When security configurations are updated or otherwise changed, you can create a LEAPWORK flow that checks to see if a list of users can complete a specific list of actions.
 This leaves nothing up to chance and drastically improves the security testing process.

-If you want to learn more about how to automate Workday with LEAPWORK, join our next webinar where we will teach you how to automate tedious processes in Workday with the help of Makse Group, an experienced Workday consultancy firm.
-Reserve your spot here:
+If you want to learn more about how to automate Workday with LEAPWORK, watch our latest webinar where we teach you how to automate tedious processes in Workday with the help of Makse Group, an experienced Workday consultancy firm.
+Watch now here: